PARC6502/open-drawing-curriculum/drawing-exercises.md

 # Drawing Exercises

+### Drawing from the shoulder

+I am by no means an expert drawing, in fact I am barely even a beginner.
+However I have still come across this over and over again.
+It is mentioned in the Proko tutorials, it is heavily emphasised in drawabox, it is one of the first things taught in ctrl+paint's foundation videos.
+Draw from the shoulder, not the wrist.

+Practice this by filling a page with lines, ellipses, and curves drawn from the shoulder.
+Focus on locking the wrist as you do this.
+Do not worry about line accuracy for this exercise, focus instead on fluidity.

+As you do other exercises keep this in mind.

 ### Superimposing lines

 Draw a straight line using a straight edge.
 After that draw over that line eight times.
 Do the same with curves.